timescale/docs/api/duration_in.md

 Use this function to report the total duration for a given state in a [state aggregate][(hyperfunctions/frequency-analysis/state_agg/)].

 <highlight type="warning">
-Experimental features could have bugs!
+Experimental features could have bugs.
 They might not be backwards compatible, and could be removed in future releases.
 Use these features at your own risk, and do not use any experimental features in production.
 </highlight>